 One last word of caution: Life can be quite a bit easier, existentially speaking, when there's a boss telling you what to do and a job taking up the majority of your time.
 And it can also be easier to blow off your own goals, and instead adopt the default-option goals imposed upon you by your boss, your company, or by the socially conditioned people around you.

 After all, once you remove work as the centerpiece of your identity, and once you stop acquiring stuff and striving after other peoples' goals, then what do you do?
 Once you've realized that those goals were illusory and false, what's left?

 You've got to find your own goals.
-You've got to find your own life purpose.
+You've got to find your own purpose.
 In other words, there's a benefit and a drawback to putting work in its proper place.
 The benefit: it gives you the empowering opportunity to choose your own life path.
-The drawback: it can be lonely--and even frightening--to think for yourself like this.
+The drawback: it can be lonely--even frightening--to think for yourself like this.

 Which is why some people may decide it's easier to avoid thinking for yourself.
 It's easier to go back to being in the crowd: working, spending, and living out the goals everyone else seems to have.
 Those people will scurry back to their cubicles and their old way of life, and they'll try to forget they ever laid eyes on this dumb book.

 1) Did we win the Industrial Revolution?
 A fascinating question from page 203.
 On one level, duh, of course we won it.
 Look at life expectancy data, look at diseases conquered, look at literacy rates, look at wealth and poverty statistics.
 Look at the long list of basic amenities that everyone in the developed world now has that were beyond the reach of the richest kings and queens two hundred years ago.